- Cannabis affects everyone differently and may potentially have harmful effects.

 When present in a product with at least a 1:1 ratio of THC to CBD, CBD may negate some of the psychoactive effects of THC.
 If you prefer a minimally psychoactive experience, choose CBD-only products or those with a high ratio of CBD to THC.

 The definition of “high CBD concentration” in dried cannabis can vary from 4% to 9% and beyond.
 CBD concentrations vary in oil and capsule formats and by manufacturer.

 Terpenes are the chemical compounds found in the fragrant oils of many plants that influence their scents and flavours.

 Cannabis strains typically have a dominant terpene and may contain several others.
 Some believe cannabis terpenes may also contribute to the effect of a strain beyond their influence on aroma and flavour.
 However, there is no current scientific evidence linking terpenes to any health benefits or specific effects.
 Terpenes may, however, affect your aromatic or taste experience with a cannabis strain.

 How you choose to consume cannabis may have an effect on the experience you have, mostly in regards to the timing of the onset and the duration of the effect.
 Inhalation (smoking or vaping) and ingestion (eating or drinking) produce different effects because of the way in which the cannabinoids enter your bloodstream.

 Inhalation can produce an effect within seconds, so waiting at least five minutes before inhaling a second time will help control your experience.
 Be mindful of the potential effects inhalation can have on lung health.
-Heating methods (such as vaping) are associated with fewer negative health effects than burning methods.

 The effects of ingesting cannabis will take longer to experience and may last longer than inhaling it.
 Be sure to wait about one hour to gauge the level of effect after ingesting cannabis.